Avalanche Training - AIARE 2 Overview

 sells and rents all of this gear, including specially selected Guides Choice products and kits that have been vetted and approved by our guide staff.
 AAI Equipment Shop

-Minimalist Snow Study Kit
+Snow Study Tools

 A field book, crystal card, thermometer, and loupe are all you need to gather data in the course of day tours in the backcountry.

 Many snow study kits are designed as marketing devices to sell as much gear as possible.
-Our kit is based on the gear our guides actually carry in the field.
+Our selection is based on the gear our guides actually carry in the field.
 As guides who use snow science in the course of actual backcountry travel (as opposed to full-time avalanche control operations), we recommend a stripped-down kit that will actually make it into your pack when you leave the parking lot.

 American Avalanche Association SWAG